phonowell/genshin-impact-script/doc/update.md

 <!-- **Important: You need to reset your configuration file, a breaking change has been made in this version** -->

-- Added recording/replay feature
-- Added support for the new character `Kamisato Ayato`
+- Added wildcards to the configuration items
-- Performance optimization and problem fixes
+- In skill timer, added the effect of `Impetuous Winds` on skill cooldown
+- Fixed the problem that the left button would occasionally become unresponsive when switching scenes in the previous version
+- Improved the execution frequency of tactics